 Infidelity can be a result of in-balance being felt, one party may feel that they are being short changed in their relationship, that they do not receive enough love, flattery or attention, enough entertainment, enough sex, that they deserve more and an affair may adjust the balance in their view.
 If the affair overcompensates the injustice and guilt arises, further reparation is necessary and the other party may find themselves the recipient of gifts and attention.

 It may be that both parties perceive that their partner gives very little diminishing the value of their benefits leading to cyclical arguments where neither party can see the others point of view.

 Sometimes if logistics and attitudes make joint sessions seem impossible, there is great value to be had from individual relationship counselling, the opportunity to see your life through another’s eyes, to question priorities and values, to find how your past is still with you in your attitudes of today and how that affects the dynamic of your marriage.
 You may see pattern behaviour through several relationships without understanding their failure, continually choosing the wrong type of partner and wondering why.

 By asking each party to listen the others point of view without interruption their perception of the balance may be altered, to ask each party to put themselves into the others shoes and consider how that person may feel this can help other partner to fully understand their partner’s perspective.
 This, in a safe confidential environment assists in re-addressing perceived contribution.
 In changing their perspective of each other’s contribution the perception of value may change and the imbalance rectified.

-Working together with a couple may identify a problem which can then be recognised so that the problem becomes the problem not the other person, the couple can then find solutions with the help of the counsellor who may ask them to think back to a time when this problem was not apparent and consider the changes since.
+Working together with a couple may identify a problem more than just the other person involved.
+The couple can find solutions with the help of the counsellor, who may ask them to think back to a time when this problem was not apparent and consider what has changed.

 The counsellor can ask the couple to reflect on the investment, the joint rewards from the relationship, this may be family life, social life, shared history and companionship.